leglorious/jmxtranswiki/GraphiteWriter.md

 graphite 'tree' in place of what is now "servers".

 Note: A new [GraphiteWriterFactory](https://github.com/jmxtrans/jmxtrans/blob/master/jmxtrans-output/jmxtrans-output-core/src/main/java/com/googlecode/jmxtrans/model/output/GraphiteWriterFactory.java#L57) has been created.
 It should be used in place of the previous GraphiteWriter.
 This new OutputWriter introduces a new pool for TCP connections and more modular code.

+Note: The "settings" property (found in original GraphiteWriter) has been deprecated and is replaced by direct attributes.
+Old output writers should log a warning and still parse the settings (so as not to break compatibility), new output writers do not even try to have a settings attribute.